 In fact, a single dialing computer can serve an entire call center of agents.

 When it comes to mass dialing like this, there is only really one reason to do it: money.

 However, if you get a telemarketer call because regulations bind them, you can do things about that situation (more on that in a moment).

 What Can You Do About Call That Just Beep?
+(4 Steps)

 Now that you know why some phone calls just beep, what can you do about it?

 Some of them are universal, and others depend on whether you are dealing with legal telemarketing or illegal scams.